KonstantinaTsili/Supply_Chain_Inventory_Management_with_RL/README.md

 Reinforcemenet Learning Project 2023
 ## Introduction
-This repository was created in the framework of the course reinforcement learning of the MSc in Data Science and Business Analytics offeredby ESSEC & CentraleSupelec.
+This repository was created in the framework of the course reinforcement learning of the MSc in Data Science and Business Analytics offered by ESSEC & CentraleSupelec.
 The assignment deals with a reinforcement learning approach to supply chain inventory management (SCIM).

 ## Files